 This prolific bloomer is probably one of the best flowering succulents on our list.
 It requires minimal care to look well and can even grow successfully as a houseplant if you have got a sunny windowsill.

 But beware, like other Euphorbias, it is toxic, too, so keep it out of the reach of your pets and children.

 Botanical Name: Mammillaria crinita

-Note: It has hooked spines so handle this plant cautiously and keep it out of the reach of children and pets.
+Note: It has hooked spines, so handle this plant cautiously and keep it out of the reach of dogs and cats.